Harshal0902/HackUNT2022/README.md

 ## 🧠 Challenges we ran into

-- Due to the difference in the time zone it was a bit difficult to collaborate with other developers in the team but we managed to get the project done in time.
+- Due to the difference in the time zone it was a bit difficult to collaborate but we managed to get the project done in time.
 Complete the project in the given time frame.
-- Implementing the speech-to-text feature was a bit tricky but we managed to get it done.
+- Implementing the speech-to-text and ML prediction feature was a bit tricky but we managed to get it done.

 ## 🏅 Accomplishments that we're proud of

 - Completing the project in the given time frame.
-- Implementing the speech-to-text feature.
+- Implementing the speech-to-text and ML prediction feature.

 ## 📖 What we learned